-In 2023 we maintained our PLC/TPT/Faculty structures to support teacher collaboration and reflection to strengthen teaching practice.
-In these meetings we revisited and embedded the use of differentiation and data use to support teachers to target their teaching to cater for the different literacy or numeracy levels in their classrooms.
-Differentiation was a continued focus in the second half of the year.
-Staff further developed their data literacy by identifying an area of skills work their students struggled with and planning for differentiation to both support and extend students.
+In 2024 we maintained our PLC/TPT/Faculty structures to support teacher collaboration and reflection to strengthen teaching practice.
+In these meetings we revisited and embedded the use of data to inform differentiation to support teachers to target their teaching to cater for the different literacy or numeracy levels in their classrooms.
+Staff further developed their data literacy by identifying a target group of students to allow them to plan for differentiation by analysing their data.
 This supported staff to embed the use of data to inform targeted teaching, with a focus on the students' point of need.
-We started to embed consistent approaches to formative assessment.
-Teachers used PLC/TPT/Faculty time to collaboratively plan units of work with a focus on key skills and knowledge.
+Teachers used PLC/TPT/Faculty time to collaboratively plan units of work with a focus on key skills and knowledge and planning for formative assessments, including looking at the newly released Victorian Curriculum 2.0 documentation.

 They also continued to build students' self-awareness and metacognitive skills through the Student Learning Model.
 At the individual and tailored level, we established a targeted support program for students and prioritised time for teachers to discuss and adapt strategies working with individual students.
 Small group tutoring programs continued to run using MYLNS and the Tutor Learning Initiative funding, and we maintained additional supports for students through Homework Clubs.
-We also offered the VHAP (Victorian High Ability Program) for students who were identified by the DE.
-The Inclusion Coordinator worked with ES and teaching staff to assess learning and map progress against IEP goals for individual students.
+We also offered the VHAP (Victorian High Ability Program) for students who were identified by the Department of Education.
+Our Leading Teacher - Head of Disability Inclusion, and Inclusion Coordinator worked with teaching and support staff to assess learning and map progress against IEP goals for individual students.

-Our student achievement data is significantly higher than the median of all Victorian Government schools.
-In comparison to similar schools in Victoria, our data reflects we are above this level in nearly all categories.
-Our English and Maths Years 7-10 data indicates that 98.3% and 95.9% of students respectively were at or above expected standards.
+Our student achievement data is significantly higher than the average of all Victorian Government schools.
+In comparison to similar schools in Victoria, our data reflects we are above this level in all categories.
+Our English and Maths Years 7-10 data indicates that 97.3% and 95.6% of students respectively were at or above expected standards.

-The NAPLAN test was revised in 2023 and the results are no longer comparable to previous years.
+The NAPLAN test was revised in 2023 and as a result a 2-year average was provided.
 Our NAPLAN percentage of students in the strong or exceeding bands was significantly above the State average for Reading and Numeracy in Year 7 and 9 and above the Similar Schools average in Year 7 and 9 Reading and Year 7 and 9 Numeracy.

-Our 2023 Year 12 cohort were very successful with our College Dux receiving an ATAR score of 99.65 and our published Median study score was 31.
-Nineteen students gained an ATAR over 95 and fifty-four students above 90.
-20% of our cohort gained an ATAR above 90.
-One student also gained a perfect study score of 50 in Health and Human Development.
-100% of our students satisfactorily completed their VCE.
-Our VCE results were rated as above when compared to similar schools.
+Our 2024 Year 12 cohort were very successful with our college Dux receiving an ATAR score of 99.55 and our published Median study score was 31.
+Nineteen students gained an ATAR over 95 and forty students above 90.
+40% of our cohort gained an ATAR above 80.
+Three students also gained a perfect study score of 50 in Art Making and Exhibiting, Health and Human Development and Visual Communication Design.
+100% of our students satisfactorily completed their Victorian

+Senior Secondary Certificate.
+Our school completion results were rated as above when compared to similar schools.
 This reflects the strong commitment and skill level of our teaching staff as well as the quality of the academic and co-curricular programs on offer.